library(mlr3)

 design <- benchmark_grid(tsk_spam, learners, cv5)

-task learner resampling
+design task learner resampling

 <char> <char> <char>